Rangers vs. White Sox Player Props Betting Odds

 Garcia Stats

-- Garcia enters this matchup looking to extend his six-game hit streak.
-In his last 10 games he is hitting .212 with a double, two home runs, four walks and five RBI.
+- Garcia takes a seven-game streak with at least one hit into this matchup.
+In his last 10 outings he is batting .250 with a double, two home runs, five walks and five RBI.

 Garcia Recent Games